cmrivers/epipy/_posts/2014-02-01-case-tree-plot.md

 For this we will use example data packaged with epipy.
 You may have to modify the path below.
 We will color the nodes so that all nodes in the cluster have the same color.

+In order to build a case tree plot, you'll have to provide the generation mean (gen_mean) and generation standard deviation (gen_sd).
+These values represent the time from when one case becomes infected to when a subsequent case becomes infected.
+Incubation period may be used when generation time is not known.

     import epipy as epi
     import pandas as pd